- Search The Registry

 *William B. Purvis was born on this date in 1838.
 He was a Black inventor and businessman who received multiple patents in the late 1800s.

 Born in Pennsylvania, Purvis was one of eight children to Joseph and Sarah Purvis.
-His relatives, James Forten and Robert Purvis were involved in the Underground Railroad.
+His relatives, James Forten and Robert Purvis were involved in the abolitionist movement.
 Purvis's upbringing is credited to his uncle who was working for the Underground Railroad.

 In his youth, William Purvis worked for many low paying jobs and did many experiments for his inventions.
 However, despite holding 12 patents on paper bag manufacturing machine, his first business attempt was not successful.
 His first company, The Sterling Paper Bag Company, bankrupted in 1884.
 He owed $100,00, and his uncle Robert Purvis repaid his debts.
 Even though his company failed, he was able to sell his patents to the Eastern Paper Bag Company in Pennsylvania.